CAPC is working to ensure that payment for palliative care and person-centered approaches aligns with the value it generates.

 In order to be effective messengers for the integration of palliative care into population management and alternative payment models, CAPC has made important resources available.

-The CAPC Accelerator
+The CAPC Payment Accelerator

 Payment Primer and Glossary

 To integrate palliative care into value-based payment models, providers need to understand how payment works and how palliative care generates value.
 The CAPC Payment Primer: What to Know about Payment for Palliative Care Delivery provides a basic foundation in health care payment, insurance structure, alternative payment models, and quality metrics.
 For programs interested in payer-provider partnerships but not sure where to start, the Primer offers ways to identify opportunities for payment improvement.
 This infographic offers a brief introduction to the process to get you started.

 The Payment Glossary of Terms, a companion piece to the Primer, offers better understanding of payment vocabulary.